dirtsimple/php-server/README.md

 * `STATIC_EXPIRES` -- expiration time to use for static files; if not set, use nginx defaults
 * `VIRTUALBOX_DEV` -- boolean: disables the `sendfile` option (use this when doing development with Docker Toolbox or boot2docker with a volume synced to OS X or Windows)

-If you haven't created your own `nginx-site.conf` and/or `nginx-site-ssl.conf` files, and want absolute 100% backward compatibility with the default settings of `ngineered/nginx-php-fpm`, you can use the following settings:
+If you want extreme backward compatibility with the default settings of `ngineered/nginx-php-fpm`, you can use the following settings:

 * `NGD_404=true` (use the ngineered-branded 404 handler from `ngineered/nginx-php-fpm` instead of nginx's default 404 handling)
 * `NGINX_IPV6=true`
 * `STATIC_EXPIRES=5d`
 * `VIRTUALBOX_DEV=true` (not really needed unless you're actually using virtualbox)
+* `NGINX_READABLE=.` and `NGINX_WRITABLE=.`, to make the entire codebase readable and writable by nginx+php

 #### PHP Front Controllers and `PATH_INFO`